Villas, New Jersey: Education

-As with other parts of Lower Township, it is served by Lower Township School District for primary grades and Lower Cape May Regional School District for secondary grades.
+Villas is served by Lower Township School District for primary grades and Lower Cape May Regional School District for secondary grades.

 One of the Lower Township elementary school facilities, David C. Douglass Memorial Elementary School (pre-Kindergarten and Kindergarten), is in Villas CDP.
 The other three elementary schools are in Cold Spring: Carl T. Mitnick (grades 1–2), Maud Abrams (grades 3–4), and Sandman Consolidated (grades 5–6).
 The LCMR schools (Richard Teitelman Middle and Lower Cape May Regional High School) are in the Erma area.

 Students are also eligible to attend Cape May County Technical High School in Cape May Court House, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in the Cape May Court House area.

 Wildwood Catholic Academy (PreK-12) in North Wildwood, of the Roman Catholic Diocese of Camden, is the closest Catholic school.
 Villas CDP had its own Catholic K-8 school, St. Raymond's School, until 2007, when it merged into Our Lady Star of the Sea School in Cape May.
 In 2010 that school merged into Cape Trinity Regional School (PreK – 8) in North Wildwood.
 That school in turn merged into Wildwood Catholic Academy in 2020.

 Cape May County Library operates the Lower Township Library in Villas.

+Religion

+St. John Neumann Catholic Parish, of the Roman Catholic Diocese of Camden has its primary worship site in Villas, at the former standalone church, St. Raymond Church.
+In 2008 the diocese announced that it would merge into St. John of God of North Cape May, and the merger occurred in 2010.